RWorkshop/MakingMapsWithR/README.md

 ## SuperWorld

-Create a data set for use in workshops.
+Create a "personal data" data set for use in workshops.

+There should be 25000 cases.